-Cedar Waxwings can live up to 7 years in captivity.
+Cedar waxwings can live up to seven years in human care.
 Their longevity in the wild is uncertain.

 Cedar waxwings are popular with birdwatchers and play an important role in helping to disperse the seeds of the fruit they eat.
 They are protected by the US Migratory Bird Act, which makes it illegal to possess these birds or their nests, eggs, or feathers without a permit.